Are you tired of spending your school’s end-of-year budget on tools that just sit on the shelf?

 skills, and you save time.
 And with the cost-savings

 opportunities, you can get more staff trained and really optimize your in-service days before the next school year starts.
 Plus we’ve got special introductory pricing for you.
-Order Flex participant seats by June 30 and save 25%!
+Order blended participant seats by June 30 and save 25%!

 3. Host a program.

 Ready to dive deeper into a topic like ASD, Trauma-Informed Care, or enhancing staff’s verbal intervention skills?
 With hosting opportunities

 , we bring training to you, at your convenience and customized to your school.
 This is a great way to build skills for handling specific issues.
 And you can invite other schools and organizations to your program to share your commitment to best practices in school care and safety.

 So many of you tell us that you’d love to roll out training for all staff in your school or district.
 Many of you do